Fritters and Carnevale, lumped together like ham and eggs, mashed potatoes and gravy, risi e bisi, rice and beans.

 True, most people associate ricotta fritters more with St. Joseph’s Day, March 19 in Italy.
 But those fritters lean toward the filled variety, sweetened, creamy ricotta delivering a tantalizing surprise with every bite.

-No, these particular fritters include ricotta in the batter and puff up like popcorn, spitting and swirling in the oil like little balloons slowly losing air.
+No, these particular fritters include ricotta in the batter and puff up like popcorn, little balloons spitting and swirling in the oil, slowly losing air.